joedolson/access-monitor/readme.txt

 Keep up with <a href="https://github.com/joedolson/access-monitor">Access Monitor development on GitHub</a>.

-= Testing your WordPress Site =
+= Test your WordPress Site =

-Access Monitor allows you to run a one-time test or schedule a test to be run on a weekly or monthly basis.
+Run a one-time test or schedule a test to be run on a weekly or monthly basis.
 All tests run through this system are saved for later review and comparison so you can track the performance of a page or a test over time.

-* Duplicate issues are filtered out from the display.
-If an accessibility issue appears on multiple pages, it will only be shown the first time it's identified.
+* Duplicate issues are filtered out.
+If an accessibility issue appears on multiple pages, it will be shown the first time it's identified.
 * Re-run any test from the Accessibility Reports screen at any time.
-Re-running a test will create a new test on the same pages and using the same test parameters.
+Re-running a test will create a new test on the same pages using the same parameters.
-* Apply rules that will test posts before you publish them and reject their publication if they don't meet your criteria
+* Apply rules that will test posts before you publish them and reject publication if they don't meet your criteria

-= Testing the WordPress Admin =
+= Test the WordPress Admin =

 You can test the page you're viewing using a link in the admin bar labeled 'A11y Check'.